pranjal-nehra/first-localrepo/README.md

 # This is my first local repo
 <br>
-Made on the local machine and then pused into remote repo.
+Made on the local machine and then pushed into remote repo.